RTS2/rts2/scripts/rts2saf/sphinx/real-configuration.rst

 .. code-block:: bash

- FOCUSER_SPEED = 100.0
+ FOCUSER_SPEED = 100.0 # tick/second

-The acquistion routine has to wait for a period of time until the focuser reaches target position.
+The acquisition routine has to wait for a period of time until the focuser reaches target position.

 .. code-block:: bash